henrythemes/jekyll-bootstrap-theme/introngs1505/schedule.md

 # Schedule

 ####This course is given at the University of Gothenburg.
-Click the heading of a topic to see the lecture slides or lab instructions.
+The lecture slides and lab instructions will be uploaded when the material is finalized by the responsible teacher.

 **Monday 18th**
 Room:  Folke Andreasson, Medicinareg.
 11